 One of the major premises of Mobilegeddon was that Google was going to establish a separate mobile index for search results.
 This tactic was used to differentiate mobile friendly sites from non-mobile friendly ones, but also to label mobile friendly sites as such in search results.

-In November of 2016, Google introduced the concept of mobile-first indexing (although the shift has not yet taken place).
+In November of 2016, Google introduced the concept of mobile-first indexing (and it is now officially live, as of March 26th, 2018).

 The premise of mobile-first indexing is that the mobile index created by Google in 2015 will eventually take the place of the desktop index currently in place.

 Well, first of all, it means Google is paying attention to the same statistics we are: